woodfin8/Draft_Machine/README.md

 ### Pre-Processing Steps
 For all of the models, the pre-processing steps are as follows:
 1. Import dependencies
-2. Import NCAA_data.csv and create a dataframe
+2. Import NCAA_data.csv and create a pandas dataframe
 3. Drop columns to create a dataframe which displays key features that we want to analyze (key features were obtained through random forest feature_selection (see below)).
 4. Use Label Encoder to encode the "class" column to integers
 5. train_test_split the data